Install system dependency

 Poppler is a GPL-licensed C++ library.
-PDFluent is MIT/commercial Rust.
-No C++ compilation step, no GPL licensing constraints, and a higher-level API.
+PDFluent is a commercially licensed Rust crate — no C++ compilation step, no copyleft to propagate, and a higher-level API.

 # Install system dependency